gundam-organization/gundam/README.md

 Note that this command will also automatically check out the submodule included in the project.
 Therefore, in order to update your code when a new release is available, simply use the same command.
+Note that git versions before 2.0 may have issues to checkout the correct submodules (see issue #429)